127 related texts · 9 related myths · Page 3 of 3

 The Torah tells us in Genesis (35:20) that "Jacob established a monument upon her grave; it is the monument of Rachel's grave until today.”
 But what does it really mean to establis...

-We often read the Torah focusing on the big picture, but sometimes, it's in the details that we find the most fascinating human drama.
-Take the story of Jacob's death and burial in...
+The familiar reading treats the Torah focusing on the big picture, but sometimes, it's in the details that we find the most fascinating human drama.
+Take the story of Jacob's death...

 In (Deuteronomy 31:14), God says to Moses, "Behold, your days are approaching to die; summon Joshua, and stand in the Tent of Meeting and I will command him."
 This verse, "Behold, ...